antonbabenko/pre-commit-terraform/README.md

         - --args=--enable-rule=terraform_documented_variables
     ```

 2. When you have multiple directories and want to run `tflint` in all of them and share a single config file, it is impractical to hard-code the path to the `.tflint.hcl` file.
-The solution is to use the `__GIT_WORKING_DIR__` placeholder which will be replaced by `terraform_tflint` hooks with Git working directory (repo root) at run time.
+The solution is to use the `__GIT_WORKING_DIR__` placeholder which will be replaced by `terraform_tflint` hooks with the Git working directory (repo root) at run time.
 For example:

     ```yaml
     - id: terraform_tflint